 NOCAC Head Start will actively develop and implement a recruitment process designed to actively inform all families with eligible children within the recruitment area of the availability of program services, and encourage and assist them in applying for admission into the program.
 The program will include specific efforts to actively locate and recruit children with disabilities and other vulnerable children, including homeless children and children in foster care.

 - Recruitment is a team effort and is done continuously throughout the program year not only to maintain enrollment and a wait list for the current program year, but also to start to think about the following years enrollment starting January 1st (Please see Enrollment and Recruitment Plan).

-- The Family & Community Engagement Assistant tracks all recruitment activities and actively seeks out new and exciting ways in which to recruit eligible children based on the information collected from the programs Community Assessment.
+- The Social Services Manager tracks all recruitment activities and actively seeks out new and exciting ways in which to recruit eligible children based on the information collected from the programs Community Assessment.